 Besides this cold event, we enjoyed the city in an amazing way.
 We randomly ended up in Yerba Buena Gardens (beautiful!) and enjoyed a great free concert by an Israeli band in honor of the Israeli Independent Day celebration.
 We had a blast!
 And since we were traveling with an old Coleman pop-up camper trailer, we found a cool camp site just on the other side the Golden Gate Bridge.
-We heard that there are many cool and awesome hotels and hostels in SF, but we ended up camping, which we love to do anyway.
-But regardless, keep in mind that budget San Francisco hostels are available from HostelBookers.com.
+As per as usual budget adventure mentality, we ended up camping.
+There are tons of great campgrounds and RV parks in the San Francisco area.

 Oh… and since the city is build on hills with very steep roads, remember to park your vehicle’s wheels facing the sidewalk or you will face a decent ticket by the local authority.
 As a person who lived in flat Houston for many years, I learned this the hard way, the pocket way.

 As I sit here in Da Lat, Vietnam’s Bihn Yen amazing hotel and write this post, my heart is filled with joy by remembering beautiful and breezy San Francisco and the great times we had exploring her.